tomasz-brak/ark-editor/README.md

-# This project is WIP!
+# This project is WIP everything should work fine but some stuff will still be missing!

 An native(QT6) edior for ark ini server configuration files.
 Allows you to edit directly on your desktop